jaypipes/articles/db/uuid-vs-integer.md

 | --------------------------------- | --------------:| --------------:| --------------:| --------------:|
 | B (UUID PKs only)                 | ![org] -10.84% | ![org] -11.37% | ![org] -10.01% | ![org]  -8.23% |
 | C (auto-increment PK, ext UUID)   | ![org]  -6.88% | ![org]  -6.58% | ![grn]  -3.97% | ![org]  -9.53% |

+#### `order_counts_by_status` summary for MySQL

+Recall that this scenario is intended to spot the impact of primary key column type choice for queries that do **NOT** involve the primary key.
+The query simply does an scan of the index on `orders.status`, tallying counts of each distinct value in the index.

+However, also remember that InnoDB's secondary index records **always contain the primary key value in addition to the values of the fields involved in the secondary index**.

+What this means is that for schema design "B", each record in the index on `orders.status` contains the 36-byte UUID primary key value.
+For schema design "C", each index record contains the 4-byte integer primary key value.
+The `orders.status` field is a `VARCHAR(20)` column type that has an average length of around 7 bytes.
+Extrapolating from these numbers, we can see that for schema design "B", the average index record length will be **42 bytes** and for schema design "C" it will be **11 bytes**.
+That's approximately **4X the number of index records** that can fit into a single page of memory so I would have expected to see a significant decrease in performance for schema design "B" compared to schema design "A".
+And I expected to see nearly identical performance to "A" from schema design "C".

+This is **NOT**, however, what we see in the results.

+For the "small" and "medium" initial database sizes, we see a small (less than 10%) decrease in queries per second for both schema design "B" and "C".
+For the "large" initial database size, we see a pretty consistent 10% or slightly more decrease in QPS for schema design "B" and a likewise fairly consistent smaller decrease in performance for schema design "C".

+The negative effect of the larger index record size for schema design "B" certainly is more evident on the larger initial database size.
+I would surmise that as the database size grows, that negative effect will also grow due to the chance that index pages will not be in memory and will thus need to be spooled from disk in order to be read for the query.
+The larger index record size means more index pages are needed, which means greater chance of being pulled from disk.

+In summary, the only really surprising result for this scenario (for MySQL) was that there was any negative impact for schema design "C".
+From what I know about InnoDB internals, I would have expected nearly identical performance of this particular query for schema designs "A" and "C".

 #### `order_counts_by_status` QPS / PostgreSQL / Small DB size